-IIA objectives Site SH2c Site considering mitigation in Policy SH1
+IIA objectives Site NE01 Site considering mitigation in Policy SH1

-IIA1: Climate Change Mitigation - ++
+IIA1: Climate Change Mitigation + ++

-IA2: Travel and Air Quality - ++
+IA2: Travel and Air Quality + ++

 IIA4: Health and Wellbeing + +

-IIA7: Services and Facilities - ++
+IIA7: Services and Facilities + ++

 IIA8: Economy 0? ++?

 IA9: Biodiversity and Geodiversity

 IIA10: Landscape 0?
 0?

 IIA11: Historic Environment 0?
 0?

 IIA12: Natural Resources 0 0

-IIA13: Water Resources
+IIA13: Water Resources 0

 IIA14: Flood Risk 0 0

-5.347 Policy SH1 sets out that development at the site will be provided to allow for a sustainable urban extension to Waterlooville.
-Much of the site identified for the extension is already developed with additional homes to be provided through intensification at the site.
+5.355 Policy SH1 sets out that development at the site will be provided to allow for a sustainable urban extension to Waterlooville.
+Much of the site identified for the extension is already developed with about 300 additional homes to be provided through intensification at the site.
 The mix of uses provided at the site will include housing as well as employment land and a local centre.
-Integration is to be achieved with Waterlooville town centre including good pedestrian and cycle access across Maurpreas Way.
+Integration is to be achieved with Waterlooville town centre, including good pedestrian and cycle access across Maurepas Way.
 The site is also to be developed to provide primary school places, contributions to off-site improvements to secondary education and social infrastructure.
-The provision of a mix of uses is likely to help instil a degree of self-containment at the site.
+The provision of a mix of uses is likely to help create a degree of self-containment at the site.
 Furthermore, the requirement for integration with the town centre is likely to help encourage the use of more active modes of transport for trips between the site and this location and will provide residents with good access to a range of services and facilities for residents.
-The policy also requires that public transport improvements and other measures should be incorporated to reduced traffic generation at the site.
-The appraisal of the site without considering any potential mitigation set out in the policy identified a minor negative effect in relation to IIA objectives 1: climate change mitigation, and 2: travel and air quality and 7: services and facilities.
-These effects partly reflect the location of the site at the District edge and data limitations meaning that the relationship between the site and services and facilities in Havant Borough was not fully reflected.
-Given the improvements required by the policy the effects previously identified are updated to significant positive.
+The policy requires that public transport improvements and other measures be incorporated to reduce traffic generation at the site.
+The supporting text of the policy is clear that the development should support the delivery of the Havant LCWIP network, the emerging Winchester District LCWIP and a countywide LCWIP network.
+The appraisal of the site without considering any potential mitigation or enhancement set out in the policy identified a minor positive effect in relation to IIA objectives 1: climate change mitigation, and 2: travel and air quality and 7: services and facilities.
+Given the improvements required by the policy, the effects previously identified are amended to significant positive.

-5.348 The development of the site is to incorporate around 23 ha of employment land as part of the creation of a new commercial area.
+5.356 The development of the site is to incorporate around 23 ha of employment land as part of the creation of a new commercial area.
 The delivery of a new local centre will also support some level of economic growth at the site.
-The new centre is required by Policy SH1 to be delivered to be subservient to Waterlooville town centre thereby limiting the potential for adverse impacts on the functioning of existing town centre uses at this location.
-The uncertain negligible effect previously recorded for the site in relation to IIA objective 8: economy is therefore updated to an uncertain significant positive effect.
-Uncertainty remains applicable for this IIA objective given that the precise details of any scheme, which might help to promote economic growth at the new employment land and within the new local centre, as well as the potential for supporting integration with Waterlooville town centre, is unknown.
+The new centre is required by Policy SH1 to be subservient to Waterlooville town centre, thereby limiting the potential for adverse impacts on the functioning of existing town centre uses at this location.
+The uncertain negligible effect previously recorded for the site in relation to IIA objective 8: economy is therefore amended to an uncertain significant positive effect.
+Uncertainty remains, given that the precise details of any scheme that might help to promote economic growth at the new employment land and within the new local centre, as well as the potential for supporting integration with Waterlooville town centre, are unknown.